 Gridania is located in the Eastern reaches of the continent, and is nestled among the great woodlands of the area.
 The architecture blends seamlessly with the surrounding natural beauty, and the inherent natural harmony of the setting has lead to Gridania's prominence in trades such as forestry, carpentry, and agriculture.
 Gridania is also home to many skilled leather-workers, and the fate of the city is governed by the will of the forest's elementals.

-The Aetheryte is the name placed upon the large crystal shards found in the crystallized aetheric mist.
+Aetheryte is the name placed upon large crystal shards found in the crystallized aetheric mist.
 They were precisely cut and fused to arcane machinery.
 These crystals are at the backbone of all everyday teleportation and are found throughout the realm, mainly in the individual city-states in which they are managed and operated.
-The origins and functions of these crystals is still very much a mystery.
-It is not known who constructed these crystals or what they were originally used for.
-Even though they are commonly used for teleportation, the actual process remains unknown.
-However, some have theorized that when a sentient presence approaches the crystal, it triggers the aether of the crystal and the body resonates with the crystal, breaking down into simple mass which then flows through the invisible aetheric streams of the planet.
-The person's soul is what actually guides the particles to the pre-determined destination and the crystal reconfigures the mist back into its original form.
-This is all instantaneous and this make easy travel to the far reaches of the world.
+Although they are commonly used for teleportation, the exact process by which they enable teleportation remains unknown, however some theorize that the user's soul breaks down their form and guides it safely through the aether currents of Hydaelyn.

 In the original release, teleportation through Aetheryte's was regulated through a concept called Anima.
-Your character would consume some of this for each teleport taken, and the greater the distance, the greater the Anima consumed.
-This was replenished at a very slow rate and limited its continuous use.
-This was abolished in the transition to A Realm Reborn, and now Gil is used for teleportation.
+Players would consume Anima for each teleport taken, and the greater the distance, the greater the Anima consumed.
+Anima replenished at a very slow rate, limiting its continuous use.
+This was changed in the transition to A Realm Reborn, with Aetheryte use now costing Gil.

 The Athernet is made up of smaller scale Aetheryte crystals inside a city.
 They are used for quick travel between locations inside the city.
-As with the larger Aetheryte crystals, you have attune yourself to an Aethernet crystal in order to be able to teleport to that crystal's location.
+As with the larger Aetheryte crystals, individual crystals in the Aethernet must be attuned to in order to be used.
+However, teleportation within an Aethernet is entirely free.

 Subscription Information and Pricing

 Final Fantasy XIV: A Realm Reborn is a pay-to-play MMORPG, in much the same way as Final Fantasy XI and World of Warcraft.
-With the purchase of A Realm Reborn, players receive a thirty-day free trial.
+With the purchase of Final Fantasy XIV, players receive a thirty-day free trial.